Domain Switch & Leaving Posteo Behind

 In my opinion Posteo was (and for most people still is) a totally fine choice.
 It only uses open source software, provides a strong, optional encryption concept, also offers calendar as well as contact sync and is as cheap as a trustworthy mail provider gets (1€ per month).

 One argument against it, though, which I encountered several times online, is that it does not support using your own domains.
-This means that you are bound to use the ones that Posteo provides (which are all in the format of @posteo.*, where * is about any TLD you can imagine).
+This means that you are bound to use the ones that Posteo provides (which are all in the format of @posteo.*

 That didn't bother me back when I created my Posteo account, but now that I've read the discussions it caused, it got me thinking.